awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 1. On the **Associate/disassociate** page, Under **Associate to a directory**, select the directory that you want to associate your connection alias with in this AWS Region\.
 **Note**
-If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be used with Amazon WorkSpaces\.
-Attempts to use the directory in a replicated Region with Amazon WorkSpaces will fail\.
-Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.
+If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be used with Amazon Workspaces\.
+Attempts to use the directory in a replicated Region with Amazon Workspaces will fail\.
+Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon Workspaces within replicated Regions\.

 1. Choose **Associate**\.